 Introduction

-When I encountered maths in university, things became so discrete with all of Karnaugh maps, boolean algebra and true/false things.
-Honestly I don’t like those things since I was with physics for a long time and everything there was all continuous.
-They are continuous and can be modeled using continuous functions, so that we can trace their changes over time easily.
-Thus I kind of struggled with coursework in university for the first few semesters.
-Only when I heard that AI and specifically deep learning are built with mainly calculus and optimizations including continuous functions, I began to feel that this field may be the right field for me to dive deep into it.
+When I encountered maths in university, things became so discrete with all of Karnaugh maps, boolean algebra and things that must be in either state, only true or only false.
+Honestly I don’t have interest and any knack for these discrete structures, since I was with physics for a long time and everything there was all continuous.
+As a result, I kind of struggled a lot within a first few semesters in uni, where I have to learn those things that I don’t even care about.
+Only when I heard that AI and specifically deep learning are built with mainly calculus and optimizations (of course, continuous functions are a major factor in this field), I began to feel that this field may be the right field for me to dive deep into it, something that I have longed for its appearance through my early years of undergrad.

 First I started to learn some basic things about machine learning.
-This field contains a lot of stuff including bias-variance tradeoff, loss functions, optimizations with first order and second order derivatives, etc. One of the most fascinating parts of machine learning is definitely deep learning, where we are moving away from using simple models such as decision trees to very deep neural networks that may contain up to one thousand layers or neurons.
-As everyone else, the first one you encounter when self-teaching deep learning is training a neural network on a research-ready dataset.
+To be honest, this field is really a vast area and contains a lot of stuffs that are definitely overwhelming for anyone who has just barely stepped a foot in.
+Things like bias-variance tradeoff, loss functions, optimizations with first order and second order derivatives, etc. One of the most fascinating parts of machine learning is definitely deep learning, where we are moving away from using simple models such as decision trees to very deep neural networks that may contain up to one thousand layers of parameters.
+As everyone else, the first one you encounter when dive into deep learning yourself is training a neural network on a gold dataset, a curated and production-ready one that has been extensively preprocessed for us, beginners to step in safely.
 This type of learning is called Supervised Learning (SL).
 At this point, again, I feel bored with this kind of training paradigm.
-Although learning from data is the most straightforward method you can think of when talking about training since we need something already good to mimic them, I want the training to be somehow more universal, since preparing a training dataset can consume an unfathomable amount of time and difficulties with data engineering.
-That is when I learned about the existence of a very fantastic branch of machine learning, so-called Reinforcement Learning (RL), which aims to create an intelligent agent by training itself through a series of interactions between the agent and the environment that it is working on.
-In this blog I would like to share some of my thoughts why I find RL is much more fascinating than traditional SL and why it would likely be the next cornerstone of artificial intelligence development in general.
+Although learning from data is the most straightforward method you can think of when talking about training since we need something already good to mimic them, I want the training to be somehow more universal, since preparing a training dataset can consume an unfathomable amount of time and there are a lot of difficulties with data engineering we have to cope with.
+That is when I learned about the existence of a very fantastic branch of machine learning, so-called Reinforcement Learning (RL), which aims to create an intelligent agent by training itself through a series of interactions between the agent and the environment.
+In this blog I would like to share some of my thoughts why I find RL is much more fascinating than traditional SL and why it would likely be the next cornerstone of artificial intelligence frontiers.
 Following the views of some popular AI researchers, RL is considered to be the paradigm that can lead us to ASI (Artificial Superintelligence) or AGI (Artificial General Intelligence) depending on which word is to your preference.

 Fitting a model vs Training an agent